sheenest/Data-Analysis-of-Racial-and-Demographic-Trends-of-High-School-Education-in-California-United-States/README.md

 ![Question 1](/images/Question1.png)

 **Answer:**
-The Top 5 Counties with the highest Dropout Rates in 2022 are as follows (from higest to lowest): San Francisco, Nevada, Inyo, Mono, Plumas.
+The Top 5 Counties with the highest Dropout Rates in 2022 are as follows (from highest to lowest): San Francisco, Nevada, Inyo, Mono, Plumas.